Outdoor Decorations For Halloween

 The walkway will help to protect and discourage people from investigating how you had set up the sheet painting and other spooky decor.
 Add more drama to the walkway by placing skeletons, ghoulish creatures, spiders, bats, ghosts, and other spooky or scary characters to compliment the painting.

 - Paint silhouette items black and light up with a spotlight.

 - Paint articles with glow in the dark paint.

 - Place lit lamps at grave markers.

 Create mischief for unsuspecting visitors.
 How do you do this?
 Be a part of the props.
 For instance, dress as the Grimm Reaper and stand quietly until a group of people arrive, then move about like a mechanical toy.
-This performance will scare some people and others will wonder how the mechanical doll was moving.
+This performance will scare some people and others will wonder how the mechanical doll knew when to perform..

 Halloween Cemetery - DIY

 I have a neighbor who takes scrap wood and cuts them into tombstones with inscriptions "RIP" and "Here Lies Joe shot by his own gun" and other crazy combinations of original thoughts he may have.
 He places the tombstones in his yard to create a grave site and chains in the cemetery so people will not be tempted to walk through the yard.